federgraph/SudokuHelper/SH02/HelpText.md

 It should remember the last folder you saved a Sudoku to or loaded one from.
 Pick a filename and click the dialog's Open button to replace the current Sudoku, including the Undo stack, with the one saved to the file.

-Other actions are not implemented yet:

-- **New Sudoku** should show a list of the Sudoku types the application can handle.
-Select the one you want and click OK to create a new empty Sudoku.
-- **Set Mark** should pop up a simple dialog where you can enter a name for the mark to create.
-It then represents the current state of the undo stack.
+- **Set Mark** should set a mark to remember the current state of the undo stack.
-- **Revert to Mark** should pop up a list of the defined stack marks.
-Select the one you want to revert to and click OK.
-The application should then undo all changes done after the mark was set.
+- **Revert to Mark** should undo all changes done after the mark was set.
-This action should be enabled if there is at least one stack mark defined.
+This action should be enabled if the stack mark was set.

 ## Notes